Free trade area

 A free trade area is the region encompassing a trade bloc whose member countries have signed a free trade agreement (FTA).
-Such agreements involve cooperation between at least two countries to reduce trade barriers, import quotas and tariffs, and to increase trade of goods and services with each other.
+Such agreements involve cooperation between at least two countries to reduce trade barriers and tariffs, and to increase trade of goods and services with each other.
 If natural persons are also free to move between the countries, in addition to a free trade agreement, it would also be considered an open border.
 It can be considered the second stage of economic integration.

 Customs unions are a special type of free trade area.
 All such areas have internal arrangements which parties conclude in order to liberalize and facilitate trade among themselves.
 The crucial difference between customs unions and free trade areas is their approach to third parties.
 While a customs union requires all parties to establish and maintain identical external tariffs with regard to trade with non-parties, parties to a free trade area are not subject to this requirement.
 Instead, they may establish and maintain whatever tariff regime applying to imports from non-parties as deemed necessary.
 In a free trade area without harmonized external tariffs, to eliminate the risk of trade deflection, parties will adopt a system of preferential rules of origin.

 The term free trade area was originally meant by the General Agreement on Tariffs and Trade (GATT 1994) to include only trade in goods.
 An agreement with a similar purpose, i.e., to enhance liberalization of trade in services, is named under Article V of the General Agreement on Trade in Services (GATS) as an "economic integration agreement".
 However, in practice, the term is now widely used to refer to agreements covering not only goods but also services and even investment.